 - Above- and belowground biotic interactions (contact jonas.lembrechts[at]uantwerpen.be)

 The MIREN survey data (georeferenced species occurrence data) is made available through GBIF with a memorandum that ends latest before the next survey.
 If you have project ideas for which you would like the most recent data, or the more detailed site metadata, please contact email@example.com.

 Standardized comparative experiments:

-Removal, reciprocal transplant and common garden experiments are set up similarly in all core regions.
-Both disturbed and natural habitats along the altitudinal gradients are used, manipulating locally characteristic alien species and alien species that are shared among core regions.
-The results will close important gaps in our knowledge on the mechanisms of plant invasions in heterogeneous environments.
+We also conduct standardized experiments designed to disentangle the role of the observed drivers of plant distribution changes.
+Removal, reciprocal transplant and common garden experiments are set up in the same way in several regions.
+Both disturbed and natural habitats along the elevation gradients are used, manipulating locally characteristic non-native species and non-native species that are shared among regions.
+The results close important gaps in our knowledge on the mechanisms of plant invasions in heterogeneous environments.